- 5000 ans av. J.-C.

 Qatar independent from Bahrain, but under British protectorate

-The agreement signed between Sheikh 'Abd Allah bin Qasim (1913-1949), grandson of the dynasty's founder, and the British government in India placed Qatar on an equal footing with other principalities.
-Sheikh 'Abd Allah was recognized as the official independent ruler in Qatar.
-With this agreement, Bahrain was stripped of its authority on the eastern shore of the Qatari peninsula.
-However, the al-Thani had difficulty establishing themselves as the central authority over the small territory of the peninsula, due to internal divisions within their large family.
-This forced Sheikh 'Abd Allah, throughout his reign, to hand over the sovereignty of his territory to the British government in order to emancipate himself from his own.
+The agreement signed between Sheikh 'Abd Allah ben Qasim (1913-1949), grandson of the dynasty's founder, and the British Government of India placed Qatar on an equal footing with the other principalities.
+Sheikh 'Abd Allah is recognized as the official independent ruler of Qatar.
+With this agreement, Bahrain was stripped of its authority over the eastern shore of the Qatari peninsula.
+However, the al-Thani family found it difficult to establish themselves as a central authority over the small territory of the peninsula, due to internal divisions within their large family.
+Throughout his reign, these divisions forced Sheikh 'Abd Allah to place the sovereignty of his territory in the hands of the British government in order to emancipate himself from his own family.

 Les années 1930